+For example, a meteorologist needs to provide alerts of extreme weather events at least 6 hours in advance, or an engineer needs to intervene in the operation of an overheated piece of machinery within 5 minutes before critical system failure.
+In this case, they might set $k$ to 6 hours or 5 minutes, respectively.
+However, this approach defines a domain-agnostic default value of $k$, set to $15$, defining a tolerance window of $30$ observations enough to hold the central limit theorem.

-Figure~\ref{fig:mu_ej_t_di} represents the evaluation of $\mu_{e_j}(t)$ for two detections, $d_1$ and $d_2$, produced by a particular detection method.
+Figure~\ref{fig_mu_ej_t_di} represents the evaluation of $\mu_{e_j}(t)$ for two detections, $d_1$ and $d_2$, produced by a particular detector.
 In this context, $\mu_{e_j}(t_{d_i})$ gives the extent to which a detection $d_i$ represents event $e_j$, or, in other words, its temporal closeness to a hard true positive (TP) regarding $e_j$.
 In that case, detection $d_1$ is closer to a TP, and $d_2$ lies outside the tolerance range given by $k$ and could be considered a false positive.